attilanagy234/ENAS-pytorch/README.md

-# ENAS implementation in Pytorch with PPO controller
+# Reimplementation of "Efficient Neural Architecture Search via Parameter Sharing" (Pham et al., 2018) in Pytorch.

-## Main repository for our university research in the topic of Neural Architecture Search
+## Reimplementation of "Efficient Neural Architecture Search via Parameter Sharing" (Pham et al., 2018) in Pytorch.
-The corresponding code for the paper we submitted to the Scientific Students' Associaton's annual conference at the Budapest University of Technology and Economics can be found here.
+In addition to reimplementing the original paper, we conduct experiments using a PPO-based controller.
+Our findings were presented at the Scientific Students' Associaton's annual conference at the Budapest University of Technology and Economics.
+The paper can be found [here](http://tdk.bme.hu/VIK/DownloadPaper/Neuralis-architektura-kereses-minta1
+).

 ## Authors:
 - Abel Boros